charroux/servicemesh/README.md

 ```
 http://127.0.0.1:[port]/cars
 ```
-Get the access to the Ingress gataway:
+Get the access to the Ingress gateway:
 ```
 ./ingress-forward.sh
 ```